Amazon Prime Day 2019: Where to find best deals on phones

 In addition to the discounts, Prime Day is often used to increase membership to Amazon's Prime program, which offers free shipping.
 This year is the fifth year Amazon will hold the event -- a day usually marked by high single-day sales (though it's usually eclipsed by the subsequent Black Friday or Cyber Monday sales each year).
 Last year, so many people visited Amazon that the website suffered an outage.

 Here's hoping that Amazon will be more prepared this year when Prime Day comes around.
-Until then, we've rounded up some of the best pre-Prime Day deals.
+Until then, we've rounded up some of the best pre-Prime Day deals from Amazon and other retailers.
 And when the big day does kick off, check back here for the best phone deals (along with the best Prime Day deals on smart home gadgets and headphones and speakers, and plenty of other categories).

 Things to keep in mind: